Hamburger

 Limited liability company (Sociedade Limitada)

-The rules for managers' meetings, if applicable, shall be set forth in the articles of organization.
+The rules for managers' meetings, if applicable, shall be set forth in the articles of association.

 Corporation (Sociedade Anônima)